How to Remove a Load Bearing Wall Safely: A UK Guide

 Incorrect Propping

-Failing to support the masonry above properly can cause collapse.
+Failing to support the masonry above properly can cause collapse during the demolition phase.

 Undersized Beams

-Guessing the beam size leads to sagging ceilings and cracked plaster later.
+Guessing the beam size leads to sagging ceilings and cracked plaster within months of the work being done.

 Missing Padstones